Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/Skyporten.md

 [DigDirs documentation](https://docs.digdir.no/docs/Maskinporten/maskinporten_skyporten).

-The payload manager solution utilizes Skyporten for this purpose as an external third party token provider, which can be exchanged for an Entra Id token within Bane NOR's Azure Tenant, where the Entra-id token can be used to authenticate against the required storage account.
+The payload manager solution utilizes Skyporten for this purpose as an external third party token provider, which can be exchanged for an Entra-Id token within Bane NOR's Azure Tenant, where the Entra-id token can be used to authenticate against the required storage account.

 ## What does the Integration Platform provide